 Becoming an Officiant

-Are you interested in becoming an Ontario Humanist Society Officiant?
-2021
+Are you interested in becoming an Ontario Humanist Society registered

-training will be conditional on receipt of a minimum number of applications in
+Officiant?
+2023 training is conditional on receipt of a minimum number of

-2020.
-Applications from qualified candidates (see below) will be accepted
+qualified applicants.
+Applications from qualified candidates (see below) are

 The Ceremonies Committee will not accept applications: